openutm/flight-spotlight/README.md

 ## Test run

-Once you have the Docker container running, you can follow the instructions below
+Once you have the Docker container running, you can follow the instructions below to "subscribe" to flights in a AOI:

 1. Navigate to `http://localhost:5000/spotlight` in your browser to launch the application.
 You should see a globe and a control to input a Area of Interest (AOI).
-2. Copy paste the sample GeoJSON AOI from the importers [folder](https://raw.githubusercontent.com/openskies-sh/flight-spotlight/master/importers/aoi_geo_fence/aoi.geojson)
+2. Copy paste the sample GeoJSON AOI from the importers [folder](https://raw.githubusercontent.com/openskies-sh/flight-blender/master/importers/aoi_geo_fence/aoi.geojson) in the Flight Blender repository
 3. Click the __Stream flights__ button.
 This subscribe you to the flights in AOI.

 ## Submitting Data into Flight Spotlight